corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 Use this general in-lined flow to redeem any type of tokens with the issuer.

-The flow must be be called on tokens owner's side.
+The flow must be called on the tokens owner's side.

 You can see in the flow below that token selection and change output generation should be done beforehand.
-This flow builds a transaction containing those states, but all checks should have be done before calling this flow as a subflow.
+This flow builds a transaction containing those states, but all checks should be done before calling this flow as a subflow.

-You can can only call this flow for one `TokenType` at a time.
+You can only call this flow for one `TokenType` at a time.
 To handle multiple token types in one transaction, you must create a new flow, calling `addTokensToRedeem` for each token type.

 Parameters in this flow: